 Unfortunately, the prednisone had no effect and after a couple of weeks, we stopped using it.

-Still, I remember hearing about a tumor and trying to prepare myself for the worst.
+Still, I remember hearing the word “tumor” and trying to prepare myself for the worst.
 That’s why I think it’s important for every pet owner to know the facts about spinal cord tumors.
 It’s better to be prepared for a potential health problem than to have it take you by surprise.

 Overview of spinal cord tumors in dogs